Harvey031/MyFirstRepository/README.md

 Day	Topic	Task
 1	Hello World	Print "Hello World" to the console.
 FINSIHED 2	Variables	Declare int, string, and bool variables.
 Print them.
 FINISHED 3	Input	Ask user for their name and greet them.
-4	Math	Ask for two numbers and print their sum.
-5	Operators	Show use of +, -, *, /, %.
+FINISHED 4	Math	Ask for two numbers and print their sum.
+FINISHED 5	Operators	Show use of +, -, *, /, %.
+FINISHED
 6	Constants	Create a constant PI and print it.
-7	String Methods	Use .ToUpper(), .ToLower(), .Trim().
-8	Converting Types	Convert string to int using int.Parse().
-9	TryParse	Safely parse user input with int.TryParse().
-10	Comments	Practice writing single and multi-line comments.
+FINISHED 7	String Methods	Use .ToUpper(), .ToLower(), .Trim().
+FINISHED 8	Converting Types	Convert string to int using int.Parse().
+FINISHED 9	TryParse	Safely parse user input with int.TryParse().
+FINISHED 10	Comments	Practice writing single and multi-line comments.
+FINISHED

 🗓️ Days 11–20: Conditionals & Logic
 Day	Topic	Task
 11	If Statement	Check if a number is positive or negative.
-12	If-Else	Ask age and print "minor" or "adult".
+FINISIHED 12	If-Else	Ask age and print "minor" or "adult".
 13	Else-If	Grade system (A, B, C, etc.) based on score.
 14	Nested If	Add nested logic inside an if.